Raw feeding Dalmatians can be somewhat tricky.

 Foods High In Purines

 Foods high in purines include seafood.
-For example:

 Also, red meats like beef, venison, or lamb.